Zinny11/Zinat-altschool/README.md

-I'm a Software Engineer, Content Creator, and I am currently studying at Altschool Africa.
+I'm Zinat, A Software Engineer and Content Creator.
+I am currently studying at Altschool Africa.

 **Here's a quick summary about me**: